 Everyone must be perfect in the reverse inflation technique.
 The correct hand position is required to complete a reverse inflation safely.
 See variation #3 in chapter 3 of the Pilot's Manual and also watch this video by Steve Crye.
 He gives a good demonstration of the technique.
 The only thing I might change is that it is always good to kite at launch for 5 or more seconds because it will give you an idea of what's going on with the air.
 To turn and – BANG – go can be risky sometimes.

 - Hold it there and kite for a few minutes

-- Letting go of the risers (NOT the brakes) and turning to face forward
+- Let go of the risers (NOT the brakes) and turn to face forward

-- Turning back to face the glider and, finally, bring it down to the ground with complete control.
+- Then turn back to face the glider and, finally, bring it down to the ground with complete control.
 This should be down by grasping A's and C's just after turning back.

 B. Moving an inflated glider from point to point